 Collective proceedings can be brought on an ‘opt-out’ basis, where members of the class are automatically included in the claim unless they decide not to be.
 They can also be brought on an ‘opt-in’ basis, where members of the class must choose to join and be part of the claim.

 The claim by Which? is being brought on an ‘opt-out’ and ‘opt-in’ basis.
-This means that, if you’re eligible and live in the UK, you will automatically be included in the claim unless you have told us that you don’t want to be.
-If you live abroad but are otherwise eligible, you need to tell us that you want to be included.
+This means that, if you’re eligible and lived in the UK on 8 June 2026, you will automatically be included in the claim unless you have told us that you don’t want to be by 8 October 2026.
+If you do not wish to be part of the claim, more information on how you can opt-out of the claim can be found here.
+If you live abroad, and did not live in the UK on 8 June 2026, but are otherwise eligible, you need to tell us that you want to be included by 8 October 2026.
+More information on how you can opt-in to the claim can be found here.

 Find out if you fall within the definition of the ‘class’ here or use our eligibility tool.